 Her reign (known as the Victorian era) lasted 63 years, longer than any of her predecessors and was a period of great change within the UK.
 Coming to the throne at just 18, Victoria would preside over the political, social, cultural and industrial transformation of the country, along with the expansion of the British Empire.
 She became the most powerful woman in the world and helped to restore the reputation of the monarchy after it had been tarnished by the extravagance of her uncles.

-Like Victoria and Elizabeth I before her, Britain’s current Queen was not expected to rule.
+Like Victoria and Elizabeth I before her, Britain’s former Queen was not expected to rule.
 When her uncle King Edward VIII abdicated the throne, it thrust Elizabeth’s father George VI to the top spot and placed Elizabeth in the direct line of succession.
 She ascended to the throne at age 25 and has gone on to become Britain’s longest-lived and longest-serving monarch.
-Now aged 93, her reign has lasted over 68 years, a period that has witnessed remarkable societal, technological, scientific and political changes.
+Her reign has lasted over 70 years, a period that witnessed remarkable societal, technological, scientific and political changes.

 Politicians and activists